Sword Handle GRIP WRAP

 done the ancient Chinese way

 How to wrap a sword handle with cord is one of the rare and disappearing arts of ancient Chinese weaponry.
-Armourer and martial artist, Peter Dekker, is reviving the process.
+A young man named, Peter Dekker, is among those reviving the process.
 There are plenty of people using quick and easy methods with cheaper materials, but if good enough isn't really good enough for the grip wrap on your sword hilt, this is the man to see.

 As the medium between your hand and the sword, a decent (tight) grip wrap is of great importance for the control on the weapon.
 Badly done grip wraps on edged weapons I bought and sold had annoyed me into studying and learning the technique so I could rewrap them myself.